SLdragon/sdk-update-design-doc/README.md

 - Configurations for different scenario.
 - Link the credential to official oauth flow introduction document.

 ## Open questions:
+- Rename the class and interface below?

+      TeamsUserCredential
+      OnBehalfOfUserCredential
+      AppCredential
+      TeamsBotSsoPrompt
+      BotSsoConfig
+      BotSsoExecutionDialog
+      executionWithToken
+      createMicrosoftGraphClient

+- Naming for the changed API?

+      TeamsUserCredential -> TeamsUserCredentialV2
+      OnBehalfOfUserCredential -> OnBehalfOfUserCredentialV2
+      AppCredential -> AppCredentialV2

+      TeamsBotSsoPrompt -> TeamsBotSsoPromptV2
+      BotSsoConfig -> BotSsoConfigV2,
+      BotSsoExecutionDialog ->BotSsoExecutionDialogV2

+      executionWithToken -> executionWithTokenAndConfig
+      createMicrosoftGraphClient -> createMicrosoftGraphClientWithCredential

+### Already discussed
 - `AppCredentialAuthConfig` and `OnBehalfOfCredentialAuthConfig` are the same, do we need to define only one type for these two auth config?

+      Use two different types

 - Do we need to use another name for the APIs such as below so that to get better code intellisense

   - `createMicrosoftGraphClient` -> `createMicrosoftGraphClientWithCredential`
-  - `executionWithToken` -> `executionWithTokenV2`
+  - `executionWithToken` -> `executionWithTokenWithConfig`
   - ...

+        As discussed, use different names for better intellisense

 ## Issues:

+### Already discussed
 - Current implementation seems not correct, `loadAndValidateConfig` in `AppCredential` should check whether `authorityHost` exist.

+      Will update the SDK to fix this issue: already fixed

 - In order not to break current user code, `AuthenticationConfiguration`, `TeamsFx` should be reserved with deprecated notice, and code intellisense may not work.

+      Deprecate AuthenticationConfiguration and TeamsFx

-- Current validation logic inside `getTediousConnectionConfig` class is different from `SQLAuthConfig`, and current logic will use sqlIdentityId as default, if no sqlIdentityId, then use sqlUserName and password
+- Current validation logic inside `getTediousConnectionConfig` class is different from `SQLAuthConfig`, and current logic will use sqlIdentityId as default, if no sqlIdentityId, then use sqlUserName and password.

+        Use the logic in this design